gjosborn/gjosborn.github.io/README.md

 # Grayson's Github Pages Site README
-## A Portfolio for programming and data analytics related projects that I am interested in.
+## A Portfolio for my programming and data analytics related projects

 This is the repository for my github pages site.
 You can visit the live site [here](https://www.gjosborn.github.io).